gabybudel/gabybudel/README.md

 ## Education

-**2019 - 2024**
+**Ph.D. in Artificial Intelligence and Network Science**
 Delft University of Technology, Network Architecture and Services, Delft, The Netherlands
-Ph.D. in Artificial Intelligence and Network Science
+2019 - 2024
 In collaboration with KPN in the NExTWORKx program

 **2018 - 2019**